-Targets on IEP's are shared with your child, where appropriate, and all pupils are involved in reviewing their learning regularly within class.
+Targets on IEPs (Individual Education Plans), are shared with your child, where appropriate, and pupils are involved in reviewing their learning regularly within class.
 We also use pupil questionnaires to assess the feelings and opinions of the children.
 These can be about a specific subject, a general overview of school or about a particular piece of work.